majkus1/clean-code-patterns-demo/README.md

 5. **TypeScript**
    - Type safety
-   - Interfaces i types
+   - Interfaces and types
    - Generic types
    - Utility types

-## 🤝 Wkład w projekt
+## 🤝 Contributing

-Jeśli chcesz dodać nowe funkcjonalności lub poprawić istniejące:
+If you want to add new features or improve existing ones:

-1. Fork projektu
+1. Fork the project
-2. Utwórz branch dla nowej funkcjonalności
+2. Create a branch for the new feature
-3. Dodaj testy dla nowego kodu
+3. Add tests for the new code
-4. Upewnij się, że wszystkie testy przechodzą
+4. Make sure all tests pass
-5. Utwórz Pull Request
+5. Create a Pull Request

-## 📝 Licencja
+## 📝 License

-MIT License - możesz swobodnie używać tego kodu do nauki i projektów.
+MIT License - you can freely use this code for learning and projects.

-## 🎓 Dalsze kroki
+## 🎓 Next Steps

-Po przeanalizowaniu tego projektu możesz:
+After analyzing this project, you can:

-1. **Rozszerzyć funkcjonalności**
+1. **Extend Functionality**
-   - Dodaj autentykację i autoryzację
+   - Add authentication and authorization
-   - Implementuj prawdziwą bazę danych
+   - Implement a real database
-   - Dodaj cache'owanie
+   - Add caching
-   - Implementuj real-time features
+   - Implement real-time features

-2. **Dodaj nowe wzorce**
+2. **Add New Patterns**
    - Builder Pattern
    - Command Pattern
    - Decorator Pattern
    - Facade Pattern

-3. **Popraw jakość kodu**
+3. **Improve Code Quality**
-   - Dodaj więcej testów
+   - Add more tests
-   - Implementuj logging
+   - Implement logging
-   - Dodaj monitoring
+   - Add monitoring
-   - Popraw error handling
+   - Improve error handling

 4. **Deployment**
    - Docker containerization